An epicurean adventure to: South Africa

 Sugars

-For the baked pudding, you'll require white, granulated sugar.
+For the baked pudding, you'll only need regular white, granulated sugar.

 Apricot jam